unityfire/alexa-ha/INSTALL-QUICKSTART.md

 # Setup perimeter router/firewall to port forward to the host IP
 (depends, out of scope)

-# Setup internal and external DNS to map to the correct hostname
+# Setup internal and external DNS to map to the correct hostname/IP
 (depends, out of scope)

 # Test from URL from the outside